Seven years in the making, my book, "The Ultimate Guide To Great Reggae" is coming in 2013!

 The billing is described as Lord Messam and Pork Chops famous Mento Band.

-This is speculation, but perhaps Lord Flea's adroit banjo player, Pork Chops, from his Capitol years was first with Lord Messam and may even have provided the wonderful playing on Messam's MRS singles.
+This is speculation, but perhaps Lord Flea's adroit banjo player, Pork Chops, from his Capitol years was first with Messam and may even have provided the wonderful playing on Messam's MRS singles.

 On the MRS label, a classic single by Lord Messam and his Calypsonians: